in the middle

 06:50 LGW » 10:00 BCN

 07:30 LHR » 17:25 BCN

 Barcelona is the second largest city in Spain and thanks to its world-beating football team, fantastic culture and stunning architecture, it's risen through the ranks from possible city break destination to must-see city in just a few years!
-2013 and 2014 are set to see this trend continue, and a flight to Barcelona is a much sought-after commodity.
+2018 and 2019 are set to see this trend continue, and a flight to Barcelona is much sought-after.